WICG/aom/exportid-explainer.md

 #### `getElementById`

-We do not want `getElementById('host::id(child)')` to be a way to break encapsulation of the shadow DOM and access elements inside a shadow root.
+We do not want `getElementById('host-1::id(child-2)')` to be a way to break encapsulation of the shadow DOM and access elements inside a shadow root.
 As such, it can't return the child element.
 The two basic options are:
 1. **PROPOSED**: Return `null` as this is not an exact match for an ID.
    - **Pros**: The "safe" option, as it does not modify the current behavior of `getElementById`.
 It has parity with `querySelector` discussed below.
    - **Cons**: Makes `getElementById` useless with exported IDREFs.
 Also, it means the following two are not the same: